• Skip to primary navigation

 • ½ teaspoon salt

-• 2 pkg chocolate pudding mix
+• 2 packages instant chocolate pudding mix 3.9 ounce each

 • 2 ¼ cups buttermilk